The UNECE Water Convention

 The Convention obliges Parties to prevent, control and reduce transboundary impact, use transboundary waters in a reasonable and equitable way and ensure their sustainable management.
 Parties bordering the same transboundary waters shall cooperate by entering into specific agreements and establishing joint bodies.
 The Convention includes provisions on monitoring, research and development, consultations, warning and alarm systems, mutual assistance, and exchange of information, as well as access to information by the public.

 Initially negotiated as a regional instrument, the Convention was amended in 2003 to allow accession by all the United Nations Member States.
 The amendments entered into force on 6 February 2013, turning the Convention into a global legal framework for transboundary water cooperation.
-It is expected that non-ECE countries will be able to join the Convention as of end of 2013.
+It is expected that countries outside the ECE region will be able to join the Convention as of 2014.

 Protocol on Water and Health